 Chinese companies like Bytedance, which is behind Tiktok (and the widely popular Chinese original, Douyin), is among numerous companies that see India as the next bi in the realm of profitable investment frontier.
 In comparison to the various investments and acquisitions in the West, the motives here are slightly different as it is not about adopting new technology.
 India is widely seen as falling behind China on this front, but sharing the achievements of the Chinese e-commerce experience and helping Indian companies to scale up in an identical way.

 Furthermore, there are issues in China about the slowing domestic market.
 Sometime back, Baidu CEO Robin Li warned that “winter was coming” for China’s tech sector.
-India might also occur to be an increasingly favourable market going forward regarding the increasing hostility that Chinese businesses are facing in the West.
+India might also occur to be an increasingly favorable market going forward regarding the increasing hostility that Chinese businesses are facing in the West.

 India’s trade and investment strategy with China has been slow to understand this movement.
 India has predominantly had two areas of focus one is opening up China’s market, particularly for IT and Pharma and bringing in Chinese investments in greenfield infrastructure projects in India.
 Secondly, to produce in India.